This topic describes how to create an OpenSearch cluster. You can create an OpenSearch cluster in either of the following ways:

 Master node | The master node is responsible for important cluster management tasks, such as metadata management, index creation and deletion, and shard allocation.
 It plays a critical role in metadata management, node management, stability guarantee, and cluster operation control for large-scale clusters.
 After enabling the master node, specify Node Specifications, Nodes, and Node Storage Type.
 The value of Nodes must be an odd number greater than or equal to 3.
 Up to nine nodes are supported.
 The value of Node Storage Capacity is fixed.
 You can select a storage type based on your needs. |

 Client node | Client nodes receive and coordinate external requests, such as search and write requests.
 They play an important role in handling high-load queries, complex aggregations, managing a large number of shards, and improving cluster scalability.
 After enabling the client node, specify Node Specifications, Nodes and Node Storage Type.
-The value of Nodes ranges from 1 to 32.
+The value of Nodes ranges from 1 to 64.
 The value of Node Storage Capacity is fixed.
-You can select a storage type based on your needs. |
+You can select a storage type based on your needs.
+To ensure high service availability and prevent individual node overload in a multi-AZ deployment, the number of client nodes should be greater than or equal to the number of AZs.
+(For a cluster spanning two AZs, this means a minimum of two client nodes; for a three-AZ deployment, a minimum of three client nodes.) |

 Cold data node | Cold data nodes are used to store query latency-insensitive data in large quantities.
 They offer an effective way to manage large datasets and cut storage costs.
 After enabling cold data nodes, configure Node Specifications, Nodes, Node Storage Type, and Node Storage Capacity.
 The value of Nodes ranges from 1 to 32.
 Select Node Storage Type and Node Storage Capacity as required.
-When cold data nodes are enabled, you can switch between cold and hot data nodes.
-For details, see Switching Between Hot and Cold Storage for an OpenSearch Cluster.
-NOTE: If the number of cold data nodes in a cluster is not evenly divisible by the number of AZs, data in the cluster may be unevenly distributed, affecting data query or write performance. |

 Enterprise Project | When creating a CSS cluster, you can bind an enterprise project to the cluster if you have enabled the enterprise project function.
 Select an enterprise project from the Enterprise Project drop-down list, or click View Enterprise Project to go to the Enterprise Project Management Service page and check existing enterprise projects. |